 The most noteworthy feature of Imtonasi biology is their spinnerets.
 An Imtonasi has two pairs of glands on eir lower abdomen.
 When not in use these glands appear as four small bumps just below the abdominal muscles.
 Each gland can evert a fingerlike duct for the purpose of spinning silk.
 This silk is just like spider silk — including optional stickiness and a tensile strength higher than that of steel — but Imtonasi can secrete it in quantities hundreds of times greater than even the largest unmodified spiders could ever hope to.
 All adult Imtonasi can spin silk into ropes, and master weavers can create silken objects of art.
 Spinning ability was actually a by-product of corrections made to other genes, but the designers saw no reason to eliminate it.

-The Imtonasi suffer from the limited lifespan issues that often appear among splices, rianths and provolves; their unaugmented lifespan is intermediate between that of humans and unmodified animals.
-An Imtonasi can expect to live about 200 years without unusual medical intervention, but the best medical care available can extend this to nearly 1,000 years for those who can afford it.
+The Imtonasi suffered from the limited lifespan issues that often appeared among the earliest splices, rianths and provolves; their unaugmented lifespan is intermediate between that of humans and unmodified animals.
+An Imtonasi can expect to live about 200 years without medical intervention, but in the Current Era individuals can choose to live well over a thousand years, thanks to everyday medical technology.
 An Imtonasi's center of gravity is slightly higher than that of a baseline of the same height due to the redistribution of muscle and bone mass.
 This causes a small reduction in balance, especially for running and jumping.
 Imtonasi are creatures of low gravity — they are uncomfortable in gravity greater than 0.6 standard G and cannot function without augmentations in gravity of 1.2 G or above.

 Imtonasi culture stresses the enjoyment of life and happiness earned through hard work.
 Even in polities where the local transapients provide for subsistence-level needs most Imtonasi prefer to work.
 Members of this clade tend to appreciate humor and celebration — while they are found throughout the Civilized Galaxy they generally avoid the more stoic societies.
 The ancestors of the clade preferred a primitive existence of subsistence farming using nothing beyond Bronze Age technology, and many Imtonasi maintain such lifestyles in the present day.
 Others have embraced the environment for which the clade was created and taken to life in space.
 Space-dwelling Imtonasi generally prefer orwoods to inorganic structures, and even many primitive groups live in orwoods.